randolf.ca

 inline |

-full | Whether to defrag when the utilized block isn't straddling the internal memory buffer boundary TRUE = always defragment (default) FALSE = only defragment if utilized block straddles memory boundary (this favours reducing processor overhead if all that's wanted is to have one block of memory to contend with in the BAM, hence it's also what the resize() method uses for better performance overall because resizing most likely occurs when the need for CPU cycles are more critical, so we're doing our part by reducing our CPU load) |
+full | Whether to defrag when the utilized block isn't straddling the internal memory buffer boundary TRUE = always fully defragment (default) FALSE = only defragment if utilized block straddles memory boundary (this favours reducing processor overhead if all that's wanted is to have one block of memory to contend with in the BAM, hence it's also what the set_size() method uses for better performance overall because resizing most likely occurs when the need for CPU cycles are more critical, so we're doing our part by reducing our CPU load) |

 |